Tom King (Emmerdale): Storylines

-After returning for the aborted wedding, Tom's youngest son Max prepared to leave Emmerdale to continue his around-the-world trip with his girlfriend Amy Carter (Bethany Webb).
-Bent on trying to get his son to remain in Emmerdale, Tom persuaded local vet Paddy Kirk (Dominic Brunt) to give Max a job, with Tom covering his salary.
-Max subsequently broke up with Amy and moved into Holdgate Farm with Tom, Matthew and Carl.
-However, when he later discovered the truth Max became tired of his father dictating his life, making plans to flee the village with friend Robert Sugden (Karl Davies).
-The plan ended in tragedy when Robert crashed the car, which exploded with Max inside, killing him instantly.
-Tom was devastated to realise he had virtually driven his youngest son to his tragic death.
+After returning for the wedding, Tom's youngest son Max (Charlie Kemp) prepares to leave Emmerdale to continue his around-the-world trip with his girlfriend Amy Carter (Bethany Webb).
+Keen to keep his son in Emmerdale, Tom persuades local vet Paddy Kirk (Dominic Brunt) to give Max a job, with Tom covering his salary.
+Max subsequently breaks up with Amy and moves into Holdgate Farm with Tom, Matthew and Carl.
+However, when he later discovers the truth, Max becomes tired of his father dictating his life and plans to flee the village with friend Robert Sugden (Karl Davies).
+The plan ends in tragedy when Robert crashes the car, which explodes with Max inside, killing him instantly.
+Tom is devastated when he realises he virtually drove his youngest son to his death.

-Determined to get back into Tom's good books, Sadie blackmailed Charity's ex-sister-in-law Zoe Tate (Leah Bracknell) into selling Home Farm – the Tate family home, which Tom dreamed of owning – to Tom.
-However, in an act of revenge, Zoe destroyed the house by deliberately damaging the gas pipes just as she fled abroad, leaving Tom with a huge refurbishment bill.
-In spite of this disaster, a vulnerable Tom let Sadie back into the fold and, with Sadie's marriage to Jimmy in tatters, Tom began to wonder if her feelings for him were more than those of a "daughter".
-Tom confided in Sadie that he was considering retiring and handing over the business to one of his sons.
-Unbeknown to Tom, Sadie was secretly in love with Matthew, having only married Jimmy because his position as the eldest made him the obvious heir.
-With no chance of reconciling with Jimmy, Sadie steered Tom towards putting Matthew in charge.
+Determined to get back into Tom's good books, Sadie blackmails Zoe Tate (Bracknell) into selling Home Farm – the Tate family home, which Tom dreamed of owning – to Tom.
+However, in an act of revenge, Zoe deliberately sabotages the gas pipes and the house explodes just as the Kings arrive, leaving Tom with a huge refurbishment bill.
+Tom lets Sadie back into the family fold and, with Sadie's marriage to Jimmy in tatters, Tom begins to wonder if her feelings for him are more than those of a "daughter".
+Tom confides in Sadie that he is considering retiring and handing over the business to one of his sons.
+Sadie steers Tom towards placing Matthew in charge.

-As Matthew was a much better businessman than Jimmy, Sadie got her way when Tom decided to hand the business over to Matthew.
-However, just as Tom was about to sign the deal, Jimmy arrived and revealed Matthew and Sadie were having an affair.
-Tom didn't believe Jimmy at first, but when Tom mistakenly believed Sadie was making a move on him, Matthew was forced to reveal the truth.
-Matthew didn't believe Sadie wasn't pursuing Tom, and when Tom made Matthew choose between Sadie and the business, he chose the business.
-However, when Sadie subsequently married the rich Alasdair Sinclair (Ray Coulthard) for his money Matthew realised he couldn't live without her and begged her for another chance, saying he'd give up the business if he had to.
-Faced with potentially losing another son, Tom decided to accept Matthew and Sadie as a couple.
+As Matthew is a much better businessman than Jimmy, Sadie gets her way when Tom decides to hand the business over to Matthew.
+However, just as Tom is about to sign the deal, Jimmy arrives and reveals Matthew and Sadie are having an affair.
+Tom does not believe Jimmy at first, but when Tom mistakenly believes Sadie is making a romantic advance towards him, Matthew reveals the truth.
+Matthew does not believe Sadie was not pursuing Tom, and when Tom makes Matthew choose between Sadie and the business, he choses the business.
+However, when Sadie subsequently marries the rich Alasdair Sinclair (Ray Coulthard) for his money, Matthew realises he cannot live without her and begs her for another chance, saying he will give up the business if he has to.
+Faced with potentially losing another son, Tom accepts Matthew and Sadie as a couple.